SavageMark/SpikeyBot-Discord/docs/README.md

 <a name="HungryGames+eventsEqual"></a>

 ### hungryGames.eventsEqual(e1, e2) ⇒ <code>boolean</code>
 Checks if the two given events are equivalent.
+Ignores the event ID.

 **Kind**: instance method of [<code>HungryGames</code>](#HungryGames)